roelderickx/ogr2osm/README.md

   --add-bounds          Add boundaries to output file --suppress-empty-tags
                         Suppress empty tags
-  --max-tag-value-length MAXTAGVALUELENGTH
+  --max-tag-length MAXTAGLENGTH
                         Set max character length of tag values.
 Exceeding values will be truncated and end with '...'.
-Defaults to the OSM API limit of 255.
-Values smaller 3 disable the limit.
+Defaults to 255.
+Values smaller than 3 disable the limit.
 ```

 ### As a library